amandasposito/amandasposito.github.io/_posts/2021-01-04-postgres-lateral-join.md

 Let's break it down.

-Starting form the bottom, we can see that we are doing a `index scan` using the index that we created when we created the tables.
-This means that we can read only some of the rows in a table, and since we want a small set of rows, postgres can directly ask the index.
-This is faster than the seq scan.
+Starting from the bottom, we can see that we are doing an `index scan` using the index that we created when we created the tables.
+This means that we can read only some of the rows in the table, and since we want a small set of rows, Postgres can directly ask the index.
+Since we don't need to read the whole table, and we only want a few rows from it, this is faster than the `seq scan`.

 Then we apply the `sort`, and we see that we are using the `top-N heapsort` in this case.
 This sort is used when you only want a couple of sorted rows.
 Which fits perfectly for our case of fetching the 2 most recent movies.